As most of you know, the real estate exam is not easy. One of the questions we are often asked is…

 Colorado: You are able to retake the test but there will be a $80 charge.

-Connecticut: You cannot retake the exam the same day but can
+Connecticut: You cannot retake the exam the same day but you can.

 Delaware: You only have to retake the portion of the exam that you failed.
-If the candidate cannot pass both parts in three or less attempts then you must retake the pre-licensing course.
+If the candidate cannot pass both parts in three or fewer attempts then you must retake the pre-licensing course.

 Florida: If you fail three times you must pay again and retake the exam again.